Skip to main content

 The relationship between Winston and Wick has evolved throughout the franchise, keeping McShane constantly on his toes.
 Even though the actor has penned an extensive backstory for his character, that surrogate father-son relationship remains the one mysterious factor in it.

-“I worked out my character’s background and his relationship with Charon [Lance Reddick’s unflappable hotel concierge], figuring out that
+“I worked out my character’s background and his relationship with Charon [Lance Reddick’s unflappable hotel concierge], figuring out that their bond with John Wick is that he’s their favourite assassin.

 "But as John says to Winston, 'you always have an angle, don’t you?' - and his angle to that relationship is usually just to save his own skin, much like John always does.